idealparable/BibleQ/DidLazarusWriteJohn.md

 23 Jesus said to his disciples, “Most certainly I say to you, a rich man will enter into the Kingdom of Heaven with difficulty.
 24  Again I tell you, it is easier for a camel to go through a needle’s eye than for a rich man to enter into God’s Kingdom.”

-25 When the disciples heard it, they were exceedingly astonished, saying, <b>“Who then can be saved?”
+25 When the disciples heard it, they were exceedingly astonished, saying, <b>“Who then can be saved?”</b>

-26 Looking at them, Jesus said, “With men this is impossible, but <u>with God all things are possible</u>.”</b>
+26 <b>Looking at them, Jesus said, “With men this is impossible, but <u>with God all things are possible</u>.”</b>

 27 Then Peter answered, “Behold, we have left everything and followed you.
 What then will we have?”